tokamak-network/Tokamak-zk-EVM-playgrounds/README.md

 This monorepo contains:

 - [playground-hub](./packages/playground-hub) - An interactive desktop application that visualizes the entire Tokamak-zk-EVM proof generation pipeline.
 It uses Docker to run backend components and provides real-time animations of the process.
+- [playground-edu](./packages/playground-edu) - An educational version of the playground hub with a more detailed UI that separates each step of the Tokamak-zk-EVM process.
+While the interface is more complex, it provides deeper insights into individual stages, making it ideal for learning and understanding the proof generation pipeline.
 - [synthesizer-playground](./packages/synthesizer-playground) - A web interface for analyzing Ethereum transactions using the Synthesizer library, providing visualization of:
   - Storage operations (loads and stores)
   - Transaction logs